software-developer-org/typescript-template/README.md

 Install and configure git following this [git-started](https://github.com/software-developer-org/git-started) as a basic tutorial.

-In case you are new to git: step back, take your time, and work through the tutorial at your own speed! git is tool you will work on a daily basis.
+In case you are new to git: step back, take your time, and work through the tutorial at your own speed! git is a tool you will work with on a daily basis.
 The better you understand and dive deeper into it, the more productive you will be on your daily business!

 Once you have mastered the basics of git followed these intermediate [git-bootcamp](https://github.com/software-developer-org/bootcamp) exercises.